2020–2023 Minneapolis–Saint Paul racial unrest: Brooklyn Center arson fraud, September 23

-Denis Molla, a 30-year old man from Brooklyn Center, Minnesota, gained widespread media attention after he alleged that in the early morning hours of September 23, 2020, his detached garage and camper were vandalized with graffiti and set on fire by supporters of Black Lives Matter and Democratic presidential nominee Joe Biden.
+Denis Molla, a 30-year-old man from Brooklyn Center, Minnesota, gained widespread media attention after he alleged that in the early morning hours of September 23, 2020, his detached garage and camper were vandalized with graffiti and set on fire by supporters of Black Lives Matter and Democratic presidential nominee Joe Biden.
 In media interviews about the incident, he speculated that he was the victim of a politically motivated attack as retaliation for displaying a flag in support of Donald Trump's presidential campaign.
 Molla submitted $300,000 in insurance claims for property damage, which his insurer mostly denied.

 After the Brooklyn Center Police Department and the FBI investigated the incident and the insurance claims, Molla was charged in U.S. District Court in July 2022 with two counts of wire fraud, as prosecutors said in charging documents that he set his own property on fire and painted the graffiti messages himself.
 In October 2022, Molla pleaded guilty to federal wire fraud charges for receiving $61,000 in insurance claims and $17,000 from donors via GoFundMe.
+He was sentenced on June 8, 2023, to 2½ years in prison and one year of supervised release.

 Derek Chauvin bail protests, October 7

 On October 7, protesters took to the streets and held rallies at several places in Minneapolis to express anger over the release on bail of Derek Chauvin, the former Minneapolis Police Department officer charged with murdering George Floyd.
-Chauvin arrested Floyd and knelt on his neck for more than nine minutes.
-Floyd died.
 Chauvin was later fired from the department and arrested.
 He posted $1 million bail for his release pending trial.
+(The bail was later revoked on April 20, 2021, eight weeks before his sentencing, because Chauvin was found guilty.)
 Governor Walz sent 100 National Guardsmen, 100 state police troops, and 75 conservation officers to keep the peace.
 Law enforcement made 51 arrests late on October 7, of which 49 were for misdemeanor offenses such as unlawful assembly, one was for assault, and one was for an outstanding felony warrant.